Allen Lee Hughes: Biography

 Hughes earned his BA at Catholic University of America and his MFA from New York University's Tisch School of the Arts Department of Design for Stage and Film, where he later joined the faculty and still teaches.

 Beginning in 1983 Hughes has designed 12 shows on Broadway including the original production of Clybourne Park, the 2012 revival of Who's Afraid of Virginia Woolf?, and the original production of Once on This Island, for which he was nominated for a Tony Award.
 In her New York Times review, Roberta Smith noted that Hughes's "lighting adds effective suggestions of foliage or architecture, turning the painted blue sky to gold or red, or draining its color entirely" His most recent Broadway design of A Soldier's Play was also nominated for a Tony Award and shortlisted for Live Design's 2020 Design Achievement Awards.
 He also has done numerous designs Off-Broadway, at Regional theaters, and with numerous dance companies, including American Ballet Theatre, New York City Ballet, and National Ballet of Canada.

-In 1990 the founding director of Arena Stage, Zelda Fichandler, created the Allen Lee Hughes Fellowship and Intership program to promote diversity with the theater industry.
+In 1990 the founding director of Arena Stage, Zelda Fichandler, created the Allen Lee Hughes Fellowship and Internship program to promote diversity with the theater industry.
 Since its founding, more than 700 people have been mentored, including Obie Award winning director Lileana Blain-Cruz.

 Hughes has designed multiple lighting gobos for Rosco.